Applications Open: Sept. 1

 - A nonprofit organization serving a national, state or local constituency

-The admissions committee will consider public sector service, such as Peace Corps or Teach for America experience, military service, or other appropriate experiences in a positive light.
+The admissions committee will consider public sector service, such as Peace Corps or Teach for America experience, military service or other appropriate experiences in a positive light.

-These are requirements to enroll in the program.
+These are the requirements to enroll in the program.
 You may still apply if you have not yet met these requirements but plan to do so by one of the methods below.

-- Four semesters at the college level in one foreign language, or equivalent (e.g., Peace Corps or military foreign language training).
+- Four semesters at the college level in one foreign language or equivalent (e.g., Peace Corps or military foreign language training).

 - Placement tests are available at UT Austin to meet the requirement.